February 2026 • 18 min read

 Osteoarthritis

 Osteoarthritis is the most common form of arthritis and one of the most prevalent obesity-related conditions.
-According to research from the Mayo Clinic, every additional pound of body weight places approximately 4 pounds of extra pressure on the knees.
+Every additional pound of body weight places approximately 4 pounds of extra pressure on the knees.
 This means a person who is 30 pounds overweight experiences an additional 120 pounds of force on their knee joints with each step.

 BMI Category Knee OA Risk Hip OA Risk Hand OA Risk